Walk Or Cycle

 3. Arrivals by Train - Travellers will need to take a slightly different route than those arriving by car.
-Head into the quaint town square with its heritage listed clock tower and take a left into Brighton Parade, passing the Einbunpin Lagoon and turn right opposite the Sacred Heart Primary School into Sixth Avenue.
+Head into the quaint town square with its heritage listed old town hall and take a left into Brighton Parade, passing the Einbunpin Lagoon and turn right opposite the Sacred Heart Primary School into Sixth Avenue.
 This leads to Flinders Parade on the seafront.

 Turn right here and follow the Esplanade path to the gothic little white church at the base of Shorncliffe’s cliffs and follow it onwards along the sea to the Shorncliffe Pier.

 From here take the bitumen path up the hill into the upper reaches of Moora Park and follow Shorncliffe Parade around the headland and down hill to the more secluded Cabbage Tree Creek front Allpass Parade.
 Don't miss the oportunity to check out the amazing retro furnture emporium Rewind Mid-century in the old Fisherman's Co-op.
 A few hundred metres past the jetty take a right into Friday St and left to Railway Pde where Shorncliffe Station is situated.
 A little way beyond the station at Kate St is Olga's at Shorncliffe, a quirky cafe and high tea venue in an old corner shop.

 For more information see the Shorncliffe Walk.

 For the super keen, in the park north of the town centre is a map showing the location of those first settlement buildings around town.